Codimension one foliations calibrated by non-degenerate closed 2-forms: Appendix: Legendrian surgery, open book decompositions and generalized Dehn surgery

 The following discussion is mostly taken from \cite{GM02}:

-\begin{definition} The contact structure $\xi$ is supported by an open book decomposition $(K,\theta)$ if for a choice of contact form $\alpha$ we have: \begin{enumerate} \item $\alpha$ restricts to $K$ to a contact form. \item $d\alpha$ restricts to each leaf to an exact symplectic structure. \item The orientation of $K$ as the boundary of each symplectic leaf matches the natural orientation induced by the contact form. \end{enumerate}
+\begin{definition} The contact structure $\xi$ is supported by an open book decomposition $(K,\theta)$ if for a choice of contact form $\alpha$ defining $\xi$ we have: \begin{itemize} \item $\alpha$ restricts to $K$ to a contact form. \item $d\alpha$ restricts to each fiber of $\theta$ to an exact symplectic structure. \item The orientation of $K$ as the boundary of each symplectic leaf matches the natural orientation induced by the contact form. \end{itemize}